► LHD-only hybrid

 The company will also be offering its new car on a subscription model, as per new Volvos including the XC40.

 The dealer won’t be involved at this stage – if you want a Polestar 1, you’ll need to buy it online, and then choose whether you want it on a two- or three-year subscription basis.
 The zero-deposit, all-inclusive subscription gives you concierge servicing alternative vehicles within the Volvo and Polestar range, should you need something roomier.

-Annoyingly, Polestar hasn’t said how much its new car will cost, but it has revealed the first markets to get the car will be the U.S.A., China, Germany, Sweden, Norway, and the Netherlands – and sadly not the UK.
+The Polestar 1 will cost £115,000 in the UK.
+The first markets to get the car will be the U.S.A., China, Germany, Sweden, Norway, and the Netherlands – and sadly not the UK.